- A career path is essentially a roadmap for your personal and professional development.

 Step 5.
 Set Small Goals for Yourself

 While big career goals may be admirable, they can be unrealistic or difficult to achieve.
-To keep yourself motivated and on track, be sure to set small, attainable goals that keep you moving towards your big goal.
+To keep yourself motivated and on track, be sure to set small, attainable goals that keep you moving toward your big goal.
 For instance, maybe your smaller goal is to learn Ruby programming in three months to help you reach your big goal of becoming a developer for a tech startup.
 Once you reach your milestone, continue setting small goals while keeping the bigger picture in mind.

 Step 6.
 Network to Gain Visibility

 Never stop networking!
-It’s seriously one of the single-best things you can do for your career.
+It’s seriously one of the single best things you can do for your career.
 Not only can networking broaden your job opportunities outside of your company, it can help you make a powerful lateral move to a different department.
 By networking with people outside of your department, you can learn about different positions within the company and get first-hand knowledge of what those positions entail.
 And if you make a good impression, you could give yourself a big advantage if/when you decide to apply for the position.

 Preparing for a Brighter Future